AndrewGYork/high_na_single_objective_lightsheet/README.md

-# (incomplete) High NA single-objective lightsheet microscope
+# (incomplete) High NA single-objective lightsheet
 <a href="https://doi.org/"><img src="https://zenodo.org/badge/DOI/.svg" alt="DOI"></a>

 A scientific publication, describing way to improve microscopy.
 This repository hosts everything you need to reproduce our results.
 Read the publication here: (not created yet)